patrickfav/density-converter/README.md

 * as input (strict): except PSD & SVG which will use png, every file will be compressed with the source compression
 * [force compression]: jpeg, png, gif and bmp can be forced

-If an image will be recompressed with a file type that does not support alpha, alpha will be replaced with white (e.g. when converting png -> jpeg)
+If an image will be re-compressed with a file type that does not support alpha, alpha will be replaced with white (e.g. when converting png -> jpeg)

 ## Post Processors